-1 Receipts from customers Receipts from customers increased primarily due to higher fuels sales volumes than in the prior year. ↑ \$1,379m 2 Payments to suppliers and employees \$1,474m Payments to suppliers increased as a result of higher cost of sales, reflecting the increase in sales volumes above.
-3 Payments for excise ♣ \$20m Excise payments are materially in line with 2011 due to flat transport fuel sales year on year (2012: 15.69ML vs. 2011: 15.71ML).
-The increase in total sales volumes for 2012 (2012: 20.80ML vs. 2011: 19.95ML) was driven by higher Buy/Sell sales, which are not subject to excise until a later point in time.
-4 Tax and other activities Net cash outflows from tax and other operating activities were lower in 2012 mainly due to timing of payments.
+Di scussion and analysis 1 RECEIPTS FROM CUSTOMERS \$1,379m Receipts from customers increased primarily due to higher fuels sales volumes than in the prior year.
+2 PAYMENTS TO SUPPLIERS AND EMPLOYEES ▲ \$1,474m Payments to suppliers increased as a result of higher cost of sales, reflecting the increase in sales volumes above.
+3 PAYMENTS FOR EXCISE ▼ \$20m Excise payments are materially in line with 2011 due to flat transport fuel sales year on year (2012: 15.69ML vs. 2011: 15.71ML).
+The increase in total sales volumes for 2012 (2012: 20.80ML vs. 2011: 19.95ML) was driven by higher buy/sell sales, which are not subject to excise until a later point in time.
+4 TAX AND OTHER ACTIVITIES ▼ \$67m Net cash outflows from tax and other operating activities were lower in 2012 mainly due to timing of payments.
 Income taxes of \$7 million were paid in 2012 that related to the 2011 financial year.
-5 Net financing cash inflows ↑ \$282m Net financing cash inflows are driven by higher average daily borrowings for 2012 as a result of increased working capital commitments.
+5 NET FINANCING CASH INFLOWS ▲ \$282m Net financing cash inflows are driven by higher average daily borrowings for 2012 as a result of increased working capital commitments.
 As discussed, these commitments include financing longer lead time crude cargoes and higher inventory requirements at both refineries.

-2012 FINANCIAL REPORT
+2012 FINANCIAL REPORT FOR CALTEX AUSTRALIA LIMITED

-FOR